oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

   * How much work did the job manage to do?
   * If the job encountered a problem, what caused it?

 Our job is trying to report the total number of states across all explorations, so we need to create a `JobRunResult` that holds that information.
-For this, we can simply use the `as_stdout` helper method:
+For this, we can use the `as_stdout` helper method:

 ```python
 def run(self):